Check out our article: The 6 Keys to SaaS Success In China

 There are two Internet Content Provider (ICP) licenses you will first need to acquire to establish your SaaS:

 ICP Beian (ICP备案) – This is the standard ICP license required to host a website in China.
-It is issued by the Chinese Ministry of Industry and Information Technology and administered at at the provincial level.
+It is issued by the Chinese Ministry of Industry and Information Technology and is administered at the provincial level.
 For sites that are purely informational and not involved in selling goods or services, this is the only ICP required.
 The numbers follow the format 京ICP备12345678号

 ICP Commercial – This ICP license gives its holder the legal ability to accept payments online, which will include your SaaS enterprise.
 These numbers follow the format 京ICP证12345678号 .